adtzlr/felupe/docs/tutorial/numcont.rst

     # dof-number of p in active degrees of freedom `dof1`
     dofp = np.argwhere(dof1[np.isin(dof1, p)][0] == dof1)[0][0]

 The next step involves the problem definition for pacopy.
-For details have a look at the `pacopy's README <https://github.com/nschloe/pacopy>`_.
+For details have a look at `pacopy's README <https://github.com/nschloe/pacopy>`_.

 ..  code-block:: python